ardriveapp/ardrive-cli/README.md

 ### Uploading From a Remote URL<a id="remote-path"></a>

 You can upload a file from an existing url using the `--remote-path` flag.
-This must be used in conjunction with `--dest-file-name`
+This must be used in conjunction with `--dest-file-name`.

-You can use a custom content type using the `--content-type` flag, but if this isn't used the app will use the content type from the response header:
+You can use a custom content type using the `--content-type` flag, but if this isn't used the app will use the content type from the response header of the request for the remote data.

 ```shell
 ardrive upload-file --remote-path "https://url/to/file" --parent-folder-id "9af694f6-4cfc-4eee-88a8-1b02704760c0" -d "example.jpg" -w /path/to/wallet.json